larrybotha/gcp-fundamentals/21-getting-started-with-bigquery.md

-# 21. Getting starte with BigQuery
+# 21. Getting started with BigQuery

 We will stream our App Engine logs into BigQuery and query the data.